“These themes are hand-picked for their outstanding design quality, features, and customer reviews.”

 Keep reading to find my top picks for the best Tumblr-style WordPress themes.

 The themes listed below all look good on desktop and mobile devices.
 They utilize “responsive design” to adapt to the screen size, so they always perform well.

 Here are my top picks for best tumblr style WordPress themes for 2021.

 1. Nord by Nord Studio (Themeforest)

 Nord is a gorgeous, crisp theme with a Tumblr-like style.
 This theme features wide, spacious layouts and massive images.
-It’s great for publishing images, sliders, videos, and full-length posts.
+It’s great for publishing photos, image sliders, videos, and full-length posts.

 Nord is another single-column theme, so it places all the emphasis on your content without any distractions.
-It makes use of “flat design” throughout creating visual hierarchy mostly through proximity and space with a few shades of gray and green accents.
+It uses “flat design” throughout, creating visual hierarchy mostly through proximity and space with a few shades of gray and green accents.
 You won’t find any drop shadows or moleskin background textures in this theme 😉 The aesthetic is well thought out and creates a truly premium feel for the site.

 The Cedar blog theme has a simple one-column layout familiar to most “tumblogs.”
 On the demo site, Cedar features mainly articles set with beautifully precise typography.
 However, it has special presentations for the following seven additional post formats:

 You might enjoy the fact that you can create a quote website with Cedar as easily as a regular blog.
 That said, if you are interested in writing complete posts rather than micro-blogging, Cedar is still an excellent option.

 The Cedar theme comes with shortcodes for adding special content to posts and pages like columns, tabs, and galleries.
 It also includes 9 widgets custom-made for the theme in addition to all of the standard WordPress widgets.
 You can also customize the fonts and change over 100+ other settings in the Customizer.